How to Create An App With No Programming Experience

-The first step of creating an app is putting down your ideas on paper.
+The first step in creating an app is putting down your ideas on paper.

 Your rough sketch will enable you to lay down the foundations of your main features and the general look and feel of your app interface.

 Don’t worry if you’re not an artist: this is simply an exercise to help you and your team understand where the app is headed.
 Your design is likely to change over time, and we would recommend not getting too attached to your first sketches (no matter how good they are)!

 It really can be as simple as this: